 The CDC describes the flu season as the fall and winter months with a peak in February.
 However the flu and cold germs are present everywhere year round and getting acupuncture regularly will boost your immunity.

-1. Enjoy some bone broth with fresh grated ginger and sliced scallions.
+1. Enjoy some healing broth with fresh grated ginger and sliced scallions.
 Bone broth is an ancient East Asian Medicine recipe for healing everything from colds and flu to injuries and post surgical recovery.
 Ginger and scallions will help disperse phlegm and warm your system.
 If you don’t have the energy to make the broth from scratch, some of the boxed broths aren’t too bad.
 I have used the Whole foods organic low sodium broth.
 It may not have all the nutrients as cooking the broth down yourself, but when you are sick, it will soothe and nourish you.
 Regular consumption of bone broth will enhance your metabolism and overall health.

 2. Stay away from cough drops-even the “natural” ones as the sugar inflames the throat and keeps you coughing (and buying them).
 If you need something to soothe your throat, take a teaspoon of raw honey, a dash of lemon and a teaspoon of grated fresh ginger as a tea in warm water.
 Raw honey is anti-inflammatory, anti-viral/bacterial and an expectorant.
 The ginger is warming and dispersing and will help get rid of the phlegm.
 If you really think you want a cough drop, its better to get a piece of hard candy that you actually enjoy and do just that.
 Often when we are ill, we feel down and are in need of comfort and cough drops are an easy trap.